Last updated

 Cons

-• Steep learning curve: Extensive customization options can be overwhelming for new users, requiring a significant time investment to master the platform.
+• Steep learning curve: Extensive features create overwhelming complexity for teams of 20-50 people, requiring significant time investment to master across all team members.

-• Complex setup: Initial setup and configuration can be complex, particularly for startups without technical expertise.
+• Complex setup: Initial configuration can be extremely complex, particularly challenging for mid-sized teams without dedicated technical expertise.

-• Limited third-party integrations: Integration with third-party applications can be limited or require additional effort, which may be a challenge for startups relying on various tools.
+• Limited third-party integrations: Integration challenges with third-party applications can be problematic for teams relying on diverse tool stacks.

-• Feature limitations in lower tiers: Lower-priced plans may lack advanced features, pushing startups to upgrade to more expensive tiers for essential functionality.
+• Feature limitations in lower tiers: Lower-priced plans lack essential features, forcing teams to upgrade to expensive tiers for necessary functionality.

 Price and plans